Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Insights from statistical model comparisons

+The experimentally measured cross-sections of ERs have been validated against PACE4 and EMPIRE predictions to confirm consistency with existing statistical evaporation models, thereby allowing the isolation of non-statistical effects, such as precursor decays and/or electron capture.
+The analysis shows that the experimentally measured EFs of $x$n channels agree reasonably well with the theoretical ones within the experimental uncertainty of 10-15\% ($\chi^2 x$n channels have been attributed to the feeding from $\beta^+$/EC (e.g., 50-70$\%$ for $^{125}$Cs from $^{125}$Ba residues) processes.

-Further, in order to understand how theoretical model code PACE4 (K=11) compares with the sum of the independent cross-section of all channels measured ($\sum \sigma _ {exp}$), the value of $\sum \sigma _ {exp}+\sigma _ {x}$ (presented as blue diamond), corrected with the missing cross-section ($\sigma _ {x}$ ) of channels which could not be measured in this work (i.e., 3n, 5n, $\alpha$ and $\alpha$2n), is plotted in Fig.\ref{fig:PaceEmpireExperimentalDeduced}.
-In this figure, the predictions of nuclear reaction model code EMPIRE3.2.3 (LEVDEN = 2) \cite{herman2007empire,capote2007empire} are also compared with the PACE4 calculations to supplement the measurements.
-As can be seen from this figure, experimentally measured cross-sections, corrected with the cross-sections of the missing channels, agree reasonably well with the theoretical calculations performed using both the codes within the experimental uncertainties.
-On the basis of the comparison presented in this figure, it may be safely inferred that all the residues measured in this work are produced only via compound nucleus formation and decay in a complete fusion reaction.
-There seems to be no or negligible contribution from incomplete fusion in this system at the measured energies, unlike the established findings in $^{12}$C induced reactions.
+For better insights into how PACE4 calculations with optimized input parameter, K = 11, explain the sum of the independent cross-section of all ERs ($\sum \sigma _ {exp}$) measured in this work, the value of $\sum \sigma _ {exp}+\sigma _ {x}$, corrected with the missing cross-section ($\sigma _ {x}$ ) of channels which could not be measured (i.e., 3n, 5n, $\alpha$ and $\alpha$2n), is plotted in Fig.\ref{fig:PaceEmpireExperimentalDeduced}.
+In this figure, the predictions of EMPIRE3.2.3 (LEVDEN = 2) \cite{herman2007empire,capote2007empire} are also compared along with the PACE4 calculations.
+As shown in this figure, experimentally measured cross-sections of ERs, corrected for missing channels, agree reasonably well with PACE4 and EMPIRE-GC calculations within the experimental uncertainties of 1-7$\%$.
+Based on the excellent agreement between experimental data and theoretical calculations, it can be safely inferred that all the residues studied in this work are produced solely via CN formation and its decay in a CF reaction.